dlpbc/ai-reading-list/README.md

 #### [Understanding why Deep Nets work - Information bottleneck] - article, video (highly technical)
 https://www.quantamagazine.org/new-theory-cracks-open-the-black-box-of-deep-learning-20170921/
 https://www.youtube.com/watch?v=bLqJHjXihK8
 *Short Note: An hypothesis/theory of why/how (deep) neural nets works well.
 The basic idea is that the network learns to forget irrelevant parts of the training sample.
-Hence, only relevant information (features) of the training samples are squeezed through (the metaphorical bottleneck) as you propagate forward from layer to layer in a neural net.
+Hence, only relevant information (features) of the training samples are squeezed through (the metaphorical bottleneck) as you propagate forward from layer to layer in a neural net.*
-**Update: (some part of) this theory is being refuted by a paper in the upcoming ICLR 2018 still on [open review](https://openreview.net/forum?id=ry_WPG-A-).
-I'll try to follow up on this.**
+**Update: (some part of) this theory is being refuted by a paper in the upcoming ICLR 2018 still on [open review](https://openreview.net/forum?id=ry_WPG-A-).** *I'll try to keep an eye on this paper.*
-*

 #### [Neural Optimizer search] - research-paper, meta-learning
 https://arxiv.org/abs/1709.07417